tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 ## Choose the appropriate API to receive an order

-First choose either the webhook API or the polling API to receive order messages:
+You must choose between the webhook API or the polling API to receive order messages:

 {% page-ref page="../../../api/webhook-vs-polling.md" %}

 ## Choose to receive a delivery schedule or single delivery per order line

-If you choose the POST webhook API, you must choose between delivery schedule or single delivery per order line:
+You must choose between delivery schedule or single delivery per order line:

 {% page-ref page="../../../api/delivery-schedule.md" %}

-When choosing the single delivery with the `singleDeliveryOrderEvent` please continue on:
+When choosing the single delivery please continue on:

-{% page-ref page="single-delivery-order-event.md" %}
+{% page-ref page="single-delivery-order.md" %}

 ## `orderEvent` or `order` header